swaroopch/byte-of-python/installation.md

 ## Installation on Windows

 Visit https://www.python.org/downloads/ and download the latest version.
-The installation is just like any other Windows-based software.
+At the time of this writing, it was Python 3.5.1 The installation is just like any other Windows-based software.

-CAUTION: When you are given the option of unchecking any "optional" components, don't uncheck any.
+CAUTION: Make sure you check option `Add Python 3.5 to PATH`.

+To change install location, click on `Customize installation`, then `Next` and enter `C:\python35` as install location.

+If not checked, check `Add Python to environment variables`.
+This does the same thing as `Add Python 3.5 to PATH` on the first install screen.

+You can choose to install Launcher for all users or not, it does not matter much.
+Launcher is used to switch between different versions of Python installed.

+If your path was not set corectly, then follow these steps to fix it.
+Otherwise, go to `Running Python prompt on Windows`.

 NOTE: For people who already know programming, if you are familiar with Docker, check out [Python in Docker](https://hub.docker.com/_/python/) and [Docker on Windows](https://docs.docker.com/windows/).